verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 ^
 - In the save object, we can pull in the colorPalette from props
-- Then we can add an inline style to the parent div
+- Then we can add an in line style to the parent div

 ---
 ```php